-I would like to use Azure File Sync with Windows Server 2008 R2, with Linux, or with my NAS device - does Azure File Sync support that?
-Today, Azure File Sync only supports Windows Server 2016 and Windows Server 2012 R2.
-At this time, we don't have any other plans we can share, but we're open and interested to support additional platforms based on customer demand.
-Please let us know what platforms you would like to us to support on Azure Files UserVoice.
+Currently, Azure File Sync supports only Windows Server 2016 and Windows Server 2012 R2.
+At this time, we don't have any other plans we can share, but we're open to supporting additional platforms based on customer demand.
+Let us know at Azure Files UserVoice what platforms you would like us to support.

-Using SAS, you can generate tokens with specific permissions that are valid for a specified time interval.
-For example, you can generate a token with read-only access to a given file with 10 minutes expiry.
-Anyone who possesses this token while it is valid has read-only access to that file for those 10 minutes.
-SAS keys are only supported via the REST API or client libraries today, you must mount the Azure File share over SMB with the storage account keys.
+You can use shared access signatures (SAS) to generate tokens that have specific permissions, and which are valid for a specified time interval.
+For example, you can generate a token with read-only access to a specific file that has a 10-minute expiry.
+Anyone who possesses the token while the token is valid has read-only access to that file for those 10 minutes.
+Currently, shared access signature keys are supported only via the REST API or in client libraries.
+You must mount the Azure file share over SMB by using the storage account keys.

-Azure File Sync will preserve and replicate all ACLs (AD-based or local) to all server endpoints it syncs to.
-Because Windows Server can already authenticate with Active Directory, Azure File Sync can provide a great stop-gap measure until full support for AD-based authentication and ACL support arrives.
+Azure File Sync preserves and replicates all discretionary ACLs, or DACLs, (whether Active Directory-based or local) to all server endpoints that it syncs to.
+Because Windows Server can already authenticate with Active Directory, Azure File Sync is an effective stop-gap option until full support for Active Directory-based authentication and ACL support arrives.

-Azure Files does not support Active Directory directly at this time.
+Currently, Azure Files does not support Active Directory directly.

-How can I ensure my Azure File share is encrypted at-rest?
+How can I ensure that my Azure file share is encrypted at rest?

-Encryption at-rest is in the process of being enabled by default in all regions.
-For these regions, you don't have to do anything to enable encryption.
-For other regions, please consult Server Side Encryption.
+Azure Storage Service Encryption is in the process of being enabled by default in all regions.
+For these regions, you don't need to take any actions to enable encryption.
+For other regions, see Server-side encryption.

-How can I provide access to a specific file using a web browser?
+How can I provide access to a specific file by using a web browser?

-Using SAS, you can generate tokens with specific permissions that are valid for a specified time interval.
-For example, you can generate a token with read-only access to a particular file for a specific period of time.
-Anyone who possesses this url can access the file directly from any web browser while it is valid.
-SAS keys can be easily generated from UI like Storage Explorer.
+You can use shared access signatures to generate tokens that have specific permissions, and which are valid for a specified time interval.
+For example, you can generate a token that gives read-only access to a specific file, for a set period of time.
+Anyone who possesses the URL can access the file directly from any web browser while the token is valid.
+You can easily generate a shared access signature key from a UI like Storage Explorer.

 Is it possible to specify read-only or write-only permissions on folders within the share?

-Yes, access to your Azure File share can be restricted at a storage account level.
-For more information, please see see Configure Azure Storage Firewalls and Virtual Networks.
+Yes.
+Access to your Azure file share can be restricted at the storage account level.
+For more information, see Configure Azure Storage Firewalls and Virtual Networks.

-What are the data compliance policies supported for Azure Files?
+What data compliance policies does Azure Files support?

-Azure Files runs on top of the same storage architecture as other storage services in Azure Storage and applies the same data compliance policies.
-More information on Azure Storage data compliance, you can download and refer to Microsoft Azure Data Protection document and the Microsoft Trust Center.
+Azure Files runs on top of the same storage architecture that's used in other storage services in Azure Storage.
+Azure Files applies the same data compliance policies that are used in other Azure storage services.
+For more information about Azure Storage data compliance, you can download and refer to the Microsoft Azure Data Protection document, and go to the Microsoft Trust Center.

 Do I have to use Azure ExpressRoute to connect to Azure Files or to use Azure File Sync on-premises?

-No, ExpressRoute is not required to access an Azure File share.
-If you're mounting an Azure File share directly on-premises, all that is required is that you have port 445 (TCP Outbound) open for Internet access (this is the port SMB communicates on).
-If you're using Azure File Sync, all that's required is port 443 (TCP Outbound) for HTTPS access (no SMB required).
-However, ExpressRoute may be used with either access option if desired.
+No. ExpressRoute is not required to access an Azure file share.
+If you are mounting an Azure file share directly on-premises, all that's required is to have port 445 (TCP outbound) open for internet access (this is the port that SMB uses to communicate).
+If you're using Azure File Sync, all that's required is port 443 (TCP outbound) for HTTPS access (no SMB required).
+However, you can use ExpressRoute with either of these access options.

-You can mount the file share via the SMB protocol as long as port 445 (TCP Outbound) is open and your client supports the SMB 3.0 protocol (for example, you're using Windows 10 or Windows Server 2016).
-If port 445 is blocked by your organization's policy or by your ISP, you can use Azure File Sync to access your Azure File share.
+You can mount the file share by using the SMB protocol if port 445 (TCP outbound) is open and your client supports the SMB 3.0 protocol (for example, if you're using Windows 10 or Windows Server 2016).
+If port 445 is blocked by your organization's policy or by your ISP, you can use Azure File Sync to access your Azure file share.

-You can use periodic share snapshots (preview) for protection against accidental deletes.
-You can use AzCopy, RoboCopy, or a 3rd party backup tool that can backup a mounted file share.
+You can use periodic share snapshots (preview) for protection against accidental deletions.
+You also can use AzCopy, Robocopy, or a third-party backup tool that can back up a mounted file share.

-Azure File share snapshots allows you to create a read-only versions of your file shares.
-It also allows you to copy an older version of your content back to the same share or an alternate location in Azure or on-premises for further modifications.
-To learn more about share snapshot, see at Share Snapshot Overview.
+You can use Azure file share snapshots to create a read-only version of your file shares.
+You also can use Azure Files to copy an earlier version of your content back to the same share, to an alternate location in Azure, or on-premises for more modifications.
+To learn more about share snapshots, see the Share snapshot overview.

-Are there any limits on the number of share snapshots?
+Are there limits on the number of share snapshots I can use?

-There is a limit of 200 share snapshots that Azure Files can retain.
-Share snapshots do not count towards the share quota so there is no per share limit on the total space utilized by all the share snapshots.
+Yes.
+Azure Files can retain a maximum of 200 share snapshots.
+Share snapshots do not count toward the share quota, so there is no per-share limit on the total space that's used by all the share snapshots.
 Storage account limits still apply.
-After 200 share snapshots, older snapshots will have to be deleted in order to create new share snapshots.
+After 200 share snapshots, you must delete older snapshots to create new share snapshots.